alegorico/MergeSourceFile/README.md

 - 📊 **Better Error Reporting**: Verbose mode now shows ignored DEFINE statements with line numbers
 - 🪟 **Windows Compatibility**: Fixed Unicode encoding issues for full Windows support
 - ✅ **Robust Testing**: 17 new tests added, 56/56 tests passing including full CLI integration

+## 🚨 Important: Command-Line Parameters Deprecation Notice

+**Starting from the next major version, command-line parameters will be deprecated in favor of TOML configuration files.**

+We strongly recommend migrating to the new TOML configuration format:
+- ✅ **Use**: `mergesourcefile --config config.toml` (Recommended)
+- ⚠️ **Deprecated**: `mergesourcefile --input file.sql --output out.sql` (Will be removed in future versions)

+See the [TOML Configuration](#toml-configuration-recommended) section below for migration instructions.

 ## What's New in v1.1.0